whoek/scrumdog/README.md

-# jira2sqlite
+# scrumdog

-Download your Jira Issues to SQLite
+scrumdog is a free utility to export Jira Issues to a local SQLite database

-For general information please refer to the https://scrumdog.app/